“Your beautiful CD was just what I needed to hear today! So lyrical and soothing, with lovely instrumentals and vocals.”

 ~Jackie Whitaker, Founder, Ragamuffin Music Hall

-~Marsha Anderson Bomar, Chief Happiness Officer of Chocolate Perks
+~Marsha Anderson Bomar, former Chief Happiness Officer of Chocolate Perks

 “I’ve heard that people don’t remember what you say or what you did, but how you made them feel–and Ron Hipp and Carol Statella make you feel good.”